Mariners fail to protect lead, waste solid outing by Yusei Kikuchi in loss to Dodgers

 “The walk to the first hitter was tough,” Servais said. “(Corey) Seager is really aggressive and he just didn’t get the breaking ball out away from him enough.
 Miz has been very consistent, really from the beginning of last year.
 But the location hasn’t been quite as consistent with the cutter.
 That’s always kind of been his go-to pitch.
 But it hasn’t been quite as consistent here the last couple times out.”

 The Mariners were aggressive against Buehler and came out swinging early in counts.
 Buehler, a clone of Justin Verlander does have overpowering stuff, but doesn’t walk many hitters and loves to throw his high 90s fastball at the top of the strike zone.
-That’s a place where Seattle hitters have hit many balls hard.
+That’s a place where Seattle hitters haven’t hit many balls hard.

 But they did against Buehler.